elixir-lsp/elixir-ls/.github/ISSUE_TEMPLATE.md

 * LSP Client name:
 * If using VSCode, are you using "ElixirLS Fork: Elixir support and debugger" (note that it has "Fork" in the name)?

+### Troubleshooting

+- [ ] Restart your editor (which will restart ElixirLS) sometimes fixes issues
+- [ ] Stop your editor, remove the entire `.elixir_ls` directory, then restart your editor
+  * NOTE: This will cause you to have to re-run the entire dialyzer build

 ### Crash report template

 _Delete this section if not reporting a crash_